dime-coin/electrumx-docs/index.rst

 Authors and License
 -----------------------

-Neil Booth wrote the majority of the original code; see Authors for additional credits.
+Neil Booth wrote the majority of the original code; see :ref:`Authors` for additional credits.
 Python version >= 3.8 is required.

 .. _mit: